ibm-cloud-docs/dr-automation-powervs/getting-started-with-powerVS.md

 {: #setup-orchestrator}

 1. On the **Manage** tab, configure the **orchestrator name** and set a password to secure access.
-2. Provide a valid **IBM Cloud API key**, then complete additional fields, including the **DR location**, **DR Orchestrator networks** and **Public SSH key** or keys from **Secrets Manager**.
+2. Provide a valid **IBM Cloud API key**, then complete other fields, including the **DR location**, **DR Orchestrator networks** and **Public SSH key** or keys from **Secrets Manager**.
-   > **Note**: The schematic workspace is available if the VPC is created using the Power Virtual Server with VPC landing zone option from the catalog.
-If VPC is created manually, you can still generate a schematic ID using the Import option in the "Power Virtual Server with VPC landing zone" catalog or use the custom VPC option to provide the VPC details that are Transit Gateway, VPC name and Proxy IP details.
+   > **Note**: The schematic workspace is available if the VPC is created by using the Power Virtual Server with VPC landing zone option from the catalog.
+If VPC is created manually, you can still generate a schematic ID by using the Import option in the "Power Virtual Server with VPC landing zone" catalog or use the custom VPC option to provide the VPC details that are Transit Gateway, VPC name, and Proxy IP details.

-   > **Note**: Make sure provided API Key has permissions listed in the [Access role requirements for DR Automation for PowerVS](/docs/dr-automation-powervs?topic=dr-automation-powervs-iam-manage#ser-acc-role-dr-auto) for completing the configuration.
+   > **Note**: Make sure that provided API Key has permissions that are listed in the [Access role requirements for DR Automation for PowerVS](/docs/dr-automation-powervs?topic=dr-automation-powervs-iam-manage#ser-acc-role-dr-auto) for completing the configuration.

 3. (Optional) Expand the **Advanced orchestrator configuration** to modify the default values of storage tier and machine type for the Orchestrator VM, by default **Tier1** is selected for Storage tier and **s922** is selected for machine type.